 It’s easy to feel small relative to the earth when lake camping at Oregon’s Wallowa Lake-snowcapped mountains stretch over 9,000 feet tall, and surround the surface of the water on three sides in a scenic but intimidating way.
 Adjacent to the vast Wallowa-Whitman National Forest, Wallowa Lake State Park offers a mixture of extreme conditions for adventurers, and family-friendly fun on the shores.

-Activites at the park range from go-carts and mini-golf to horseback riding, hiking and mountain biking.
+Wallowa’s campground offers some of the widest variety of activities for lakes in ORegon from go-carts and mini-golf to horseback riding, hiking and mountain biking.
 A nearby thriving artist community is where you’ll find amazing bronze items for sale.
 And if that’s not enough, Wallowa Lake is also a great gateway to Hells Canyon, North America’s deepest river canyon.

 The campground has 121 full-hook-up sites and 88 tents sites, as well as two yurts.
 There are showers, flush toilets and an RV dump station.